-The possibility of a housing market crash isn’t strong unless the work shutdown continues for several more months.
-With states opening up back to work rules, the economy will start surging ahead.
-If Covid 19 infections fall drastically, the economy can roll again.
+The possibility of a housing market crash is weakening as the work shutdown is ending.
+With states opening up back to work rules, the economic forecast is bright.
+If Covid 19 infections continue to fall, the economy can revive.

 However, looking for a new home isn’t high on the priority list right now, and sellers aren’t listing their homes.
 In fact, they’ve taken the current inventory off the market.
 This chart shows just how strong the sales decline has been.

-The drag on sales and home prices will be felt in all major markets for the next 3 month, 6 month periods.
+The drag on home sales and home prices was felt in all major markets for the spring period and will lag a little in the next 3 month, 6 month periods.
 Check out the major urban housing markets including Atlanta, Dallas, Miami, Los Angeles, San Diego, Bay Area, Chicago, Tampa, Houston, Sacramento, Seattle, and Philadelphia.

 “The impact of COVID-19 materialized in the latter half of March.
 Week by week, we are seeing decreases in new listings.” said Realtor.com’s Chief Economist, Danielle Hale.

-When Will the Market Return After Corona Virus?
+When Will the Market Fully Return After Corona Virus?

 Hopefully with the Federal aid, everyone will be able to get through to summer financially and still alive.
 Most states have a tenant no eviction policy in effect for 3 months, but at the end of that period, the evictions will begin.
 Of course, many landlords may decide to sell their properties for a number of reasons.